 Whether you are choosing Instapage vs. GetResponse, building a landing page to be published on a tab of your Facebook fan page is really easy.
 Just follow the procedure, while playing with the editor.

-The Final Verdict on Instapage vs. Get Response
+The Final Verdict: Instapage vs. Get Response

 GetResponse has a simple editor that lets you build your landing page in a matter of minutes.
-It has also many more features than Instapage and I particularly like the fun with the A/B testing process.
+It has also many more features than Instapage and I particularly like the fun of the A/B testing process.

 Also, if you dig more into the advanced features, GetResponse seems to have integrated them into their platform better.